yellowdog/python-examples/README_CLOUDWIZARD.md

 All destructive operations will require user confirmation; to avoid this, use the `--yes`/`-y` command line option.

 ## Details of Operation: AWS

-### AWS Prerequisites

-You'll need an AWS account along with AWS access keys for the root user or for another user with the rights to manage IAM users and policies.
-The access keys will need to be accessible to the Cloud Wizard command either via [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or via [credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ### Cloud Wizard Setup